linode/docs/docs/products/networking/global-loadbalancer/get-started/index.md

     - **Private Key:** Paste the PEM-formatted contents of your private key.
 Your private key must not have a passphrase.

 ###  Configure Routes
- **Routes** provide the set of traffic routing rules that the load balancer uses to select the target for the incoming request.
+ Routes provide the set of traffic routing rules that the load balancer uses to select the target for the incoming request.

 1. Enter a **Route Name** for this route that uniquely identifies it from other Routes.
 The **Route Name** can contain between 3? and 32? alphanumeric characters.

 1. Add an optional **Default target** to use if no rule matches.
 Without a default target, non-matching requests are rejected.

-###  Select the Load Balancing Algorithm and Add Match Rules for Each Route
+### Add Match Rules for Each Route
-The load balancing **Algorithm** controls how new connections are allocated across backend targets.
-Performance and Weighted methods are supported.
-- **Performance:** selects the backend target by evaluating routes using real-time load feedback and the shortest geographic route.
-- **Weighted:** routes requests to backend targets according to the proportion (%) configured.

 A match rule consists of a **Match Type**, and a pattern to match.
-If an optional hostname is specified, the rule applies only to traffic that is directed to that target.
-If a hostname is not specified, the rule applies to all targets.
 Rules are evaluated in order, with the first match winning.
 Each rule can specify only one field/pattern pair (AND/OR logic is not supported).
-A match rule can also specify a session-affinity cookie to be applied whenever the match applies.

 | Match Type     | Description |Examples       |Operators|Wildcards|Case Sensitivity|
 |----------------|-------------|--------------|---------|---------|----------------|